The Fourth Operation

 This function has a fixed point, the only one, at zero:e(0) = 0

 ...
 I knew a man who dropped his latchkey at the door of his house and began looking for it underneath the street light.
-I asked him why he was looking for it there when he knew very well it was over by the door.
-He replied “Because there isn’t any light over there.”
+I asked him why he was looking for it there when he knew very well it was by the door.
+He replied “Because there isn’t any light by the door.”
 LOL.

 In our case, Froggy, we might find a key to the key where the light is.
 Perhaps if we solve the continuous iteration problem for e(x) we will be able to use it to solve the problem for exp(x).
 Now please stay out of the Algorithms section.

-Our notation can be confusing in that sometimes e stands for the number 2.718 ... and sometimes for the function e(x) = exp(x) – 1.
-The function es(x) iterates e(x), yet if we were to write the function without its argument, like this es, it would look like the fourth operation — e^(e^(...^e)...) s times — rather than the sth iterate of e(x).
+Our notation can be confusing in that sometimes e stands for Euler’s number 2.718 ... and sometimes for the function e(x) = exp(x) – 1.
+The function es(x) iterates the function e(x), yet if we were to write the iterated function without its argument, like this es, it would look like the fourth operation — e^(e^(...^e) ) s times — rather than the sth iterate of e(x).
 To avoid confusion we will always include at least a placeholder dummy variable when referring to the function e(x) and its iterates.

 Finding the “logarithm” for es(1) is simpler than finding es(1).
 We mean logarithm in a general sense, as counting the number of times something has been done.
 The ordinary logarithm of Calculus counts the number of factors of e in a product, for examplelog(e e e e) = 4